How would it be if every child was clothed, no matter what their circumstances?

 Please email me for more information on firstname.lastname@example.org

-We provide girls with a special well-made dress, so that they are adequately clothed and feel valued.
+We provide children with a special well-made clothing, so that they are adequately clothed and feel valued.

 We provide our service entirely free of charge to the recipients.

-We recognise that education is a girl’s right and offers opportunity to break the cycle of poverty and helps the community in where she lives.
+We recognise that education is a child’s right and offers opportunity to break the cycle of poverty and helps the community in where they live.